MerginMaps/docs/src/migrate/qfield/index.md

 [[toc]]

-This guide is intended for current QField and QFieldCloud users considering switching to <MainPlatformName /> and new <MainPlatformName /> users looking to transfer their data from QField ecosystem.

-We'll cover everything from preparing for the migration to troubleshooting common issues so that you can make the transition as smooth as possible.
-By the end of this guide, you'll have all the information you need to successfully migrate your data from QField to <MainPlatformName /> and start taking advantage of all the features and benefits that <MainPlatformName /> has to offer.
+This guide is intended for current QField and QFieldCloud users considering switching to <MainPlatformName /> and <MainPlatformName /> users looking to transfer their data from QField ecosystem.
+This guide cover preparing for the migration and troubleshooting common issues so that you can make the transition as smooth as possible.

-## QField  and <MainPlatformName /> ecosystems comparison

-Both QField and <MainPlatformName /> are open-source projects with their community and weakly bound to QGIS ecosystem.

-<MainPlatformName /> is the closest alternative to QField Ecosystem consisting of QField (mobile application), QFieldCloud (geo data collaboration server) and QFieldSync (QGIS plugin).
-They are both listed as the officially recommended touch device application for QGIS projects.
-The mobile applications are powered by QGIS and rest of open-source GIS libraries and as such their mobile projects are almost fully interoperable.
+<MainPlatformName /> is the closest alternative to QField Ecosystem.
+Both QField and <MainPlatformName /> are open-source projects powered by QGIS.
+Their mobile apps are ones of officially recommended touch device applications for QGIS projects by <QGIS link="en/site/forusers/download.html" text="QGIS.org" />.
+Moreover, the mobile apps are based on same open-source GIS stack and same technology, and as such their projects are almost fully interoperable.

-To mention the key differences, <MobileAppName /> is fully devoted to provide no-training mobile application, operated even for surveyors without any prior GIS knowledge.
-QField is more focused on advanced GIS users and its interface more resemples full GIS applications like QGIS.
-Therefore <MobileAppName /> is more intuitive for non-technical user who are familiar for common mobile map applications like car navigations.

-For synchonisation part, <MainPlatformName /> is conceptually based on ideas from Git - <GitHubRepo id="MerginMaps/geodiff" desc="Geodiff" /> - creates difference files from GeoPackages that are send over network and applied.
-While QFieldCloud synchronisation uses concept of storage of differences made in SQL format and this difference log is then transmitted and applied. <MainPlatformName /> synchronisation is inevitable part of the platform and cannot be omitted from the process.
-As such it is already setup for end-user in smart way and not extra steps are needed for mobile users.
+## QField  and <MainPlatformName /> ecosystems

+QField ecosystem consists of QField (mobile application), QFieldCloud (geo data collaboration server),  QFieldSync (QGIS plugin) and FieldCloud SDK (Python API client).
+Let's see the tools from <MainPlatformName /> that are counterparts:

 | QField Ecosystem | <MainPlatformName /> Ecosystem | Note |
 |---|---|---|